mosip/mosip-functional-tests/automationtests/README.md

 _env.testlevel_ = this parameter has to be ‘smoke’ to run only smoke test cases, and it has to be ‘smokeandRegression’ to run all tests of all modules, and it should be ‘regression’ to run all tests except smoke tests

+reg_client_userID = this parameter will specify the user id when we are running the reg client test.

+For registration client tests to run, make sure the following roles has been assigned to the user.
+REGISTRATION_ADMIN, REGISTRATION_OFFICER, REGISTRATION_OPERATOR, REGISTRATION_SUPERVISOR

+modules= specify the name of module which you want to run.For eg : kernel,prereg etc. If we want to run all the test at once then specify "all"

 _jar_ = specify the jar file to be executed

 The version of the jar file name changes as per development code version.

-Example: Current version of Dev [code base](https://github.com/mosip/mosip-platform) is 0.12.16 so the jar name will be automationtests-refactor-0.12.16-jar-with-dependencies.jar
+Example: Current version of Dev [code base](https://github.com/mosip/mosip-platform) is 1.1 so the jar name will be automationtests-refactor-1.1-jar-with-dependencies.jar

+Note:
+Before building the automation suite project it is necessary that we build the authentication-partnerdemo-service project as it serves as a data provider to the modules and there is a dependency that is added for it in our parent project.